 - This will give you instant relief from congestion by opening up your airways.

-Add one drop of each essential oil, lemon, lavender, and peppermint; in the palm of your hand.
+Add one drop of each essential oil; lemon, lavender, and peppermint to the palm of your hand.
 Rub your hands together and place over the nose.
 Inhale to receive aromatic benefits for quick and easy relief.

 - Combine 2 drops of each essential oil to a veggie capsule and take 3 times a day.